min2ha/ukwa-site/content/target/57645/index.en.md

   "subject": "Brexit"
 }

-# Parliamentary Office of Science and Technology: Regulating Clinical Trials

 This POSTnote describes the new EU Clinical Trial Regulation and the timetable for its implementation and examines its likely impact on the regulation of clinical trials in the UK post-Brexit.